 [Section 111 inserted by No. 38 of 2007 s.
 134.]

-112. Confidentiality
+112. Confidential information

 (1) A person who misuses confidential information obtained by reason of any function that person has, or at any time had, in the administration of this or a relevant Act commits an offence.